redhat-developer/app-services-sdk-go/registryinstance/apiv1internal/client/docs/SearchedArtifact.md

 ### NewSearchedArtifact

-`func NewSearchedArtifact(id string, createdOn time.Time, createdBy string, type_ ArtifactType, state ArtifactState, ) *SearchedArtifact`
+`func NewSearchedArtifact(id string, createdOn string, createdBy string, type_ ArtifactType, state ArtifactState, ) *SearchedArtifact`

 NewSearchedArtifact instantiates a new SearchedArtifact object This constructor will assign default values to properties that have it defined,